feathersjs/feathers/index.md

 <blockquote><pre>curl 'http://localhost:3000/todos/' -H 'Content-Type: application/json' --data-binary '{ "text": "Do something" }'</pre></blockquote>

 will also log `Someone created a new Todo`.
-This is how you can implement real-time functionality in any web page without a lot of magic using standardized websocket messages instead of having to re-invent your own.
+This is how you can implement real-time functionality in any web page by using standardized websocket messages instead of having to make up your own.

 ## Persisting to MongoDB

-Our CRUD Todo functionality implemented in the service is very common and doesn't have to be implemented from scratch every time.
+Our CRUD Todo functionality implemented in the service is very common and doesn't have to be re-done from scratch every time.
 In fact, this is almost exactly what is being provided already in the [feathers-memory](https://github.com/feathersjs/feathers-memory) module.
 Luckily we don't have to stop at storing everything in-memory.
 For the popular NoSQL database [MongoDB](http://mongodb.org) , for example, there already is the [feathers-mongodb](https://github.com/feathersjs/feathers-mongodb) module and if you need more ORM-like functionality through [Mongoose](http://mongoosejs.com/) you can also use [feathers-mongoose](https://github.com/feathersjs/feathers-mongoose).

 > `npm install feathers-mongodb`